 First, St. Luke's motivation in compiling the gospel account (1-4).

-In the world, there are many autobiographies and biographies written by many in the hope that their achievements or their good deeds might be remembered by their contemporaries or by their descendants.
+In the world, there are many autobiographies and biographies written by many in the hope that their achievements or their good deeds might be remembered by their descendants.
 But their lives and works impress us as sad and fatalistic instead of making us happy.
-In other words, they tried hard to survive and died sorrowfully.
+In fact, they tried hard to survive and died sorrowfully.

 But Jesus' story about his life and work marks a new era of human history.
-For example, B.C. changed into A.D., Anno Domini--"in the year of our Lord."
+For example, BC changed into AD, Anno Domini--"in the year of our Lord."
 This indicates a historical landmark.
 In terms of bibliology, Jesus' life and work divide the Old Testament era and the New Testament era.
 What is astonishing, many have undertaken to draw up an account of Jesus' life and work.
 Their numbers, throughout the generations, are uncountable.
 But only four of them completed writing the story about Jesus' life and work.
 They are Matthew, Mark, Luke and John.
 There is a story about a despotic king.
 The king wanted to rule his nation based on Chinese positivism.
 In order to maintain his policy, he killed 8,000 Christians.
 Once, after he became old, he said to his wife, "I want to grant one request to you, whatever it may be."
-Then the queen, who had been very faithful to the king, said very quietly, "I request your permission to receive baptism.
+Then the gueen, who had been very faithful to the king, said very quietly, "I request your permission to receive baptism.
 I want to receive eternal salvation from sin and eternal life and the kingdom of God" (Jn 5:24).
 Then the king said, crying, "Your request is granted."
 Christian faith spread mainly to the servant-class as well as to the slave-class people.
 They heard Jesus' word that all men are equal in God.
 One slave asked a Christian evangelist, "If all human beings are equal, then are we slaves equal with the king?"
 "Yes, you are," the evangelist answered.
 Then the slave was happy to die for the sake of proclaiming the gospel of Jesus.
-In this way, the gospel of Jesus spread to the whole world.

 At that time, there was no written Bible book.
 Some people had Old Testament scrolls.
 But mostly, Jesus' story about his life and work and his words were handed down by word of mouth, mainly by his disciples, who were the eyewitnesses of God's work and the servants of God's word.
-Luke, the historian and evangelist, realized that this lifegiving word of God must be spread to the whole world.
+Luke, the historian and evangelist, realized that this life-giving word of God must be spread to the whole world.
 So he assumed the task of compiling the story about Jesus' life and work, and Jesus' words.
 In doing so, he carefully investigated everything from the beginning and dedicated his gospel to Theophilus.
-The word "theophilus" has the impression of an emperor or a king.
+The word "Theophilus" has the impression of an emperor or a king.
 But it is not.
 "Theophilus" means those who love God.